 For some of us, allergy season can be miserable.
 Itchy eyes, running nose, and sneezing fits can all drive us further inside our homes while our friends enjoy the good weather outside.
 But it’s not just us that suffer from seasonal allergies.
 It’s estimated that around ten to fifteen percent of dogs suffer from seasonal allergies too.

 Just like us, our dogs can be sensitive to allergens in the environment and food, and their bodies respond in exactly the same way that ours does.
 So how do allergies affect our dogs, and what can we do when dogs’ summer allergies kick in?

 Types of Seasonal allergies

-Dog allergies tend to fall into three distinct categories; food allergies, flea bite allergy and environmental allergies (contact or inhalant sensitivities) which are known as atopy.
+Seasonal allergies in dogs tend to fall into three distinct categories; food allergies, flea bite allergy, and environmental allergies (contact or inhalant sensitivities) known as atopy.

-Unfortunately, almost anything can cause an allergic reaction.
-It’s not entirely understood why some dogs suffer while others don’t.
-Although genetics are thought to play a part, as allergies often run in families.
+Unfortunately, like humans, almost anything can cause an allergic reaction.
+It’s not entirely understood why some dogs are affected by allergies while others aren’t.
+However, genetics are thought to play a part, as allergies often run in families.